I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_port_property_profile.md

 ## Members

-`CdnLabel`

-An  NDIS_SWITCH_PORT_PROPERTY_PROFILE_CDN_LABEL value that specifies the PCI Express (PCIe) CDN label for the location of the physical network adapter.
-A CDN label provides consistent device locations across similar hardware locations.

-`CdnLabelId`

-A UINT32 value that specifies a unique identifier for the data that is contained in the <b>CdnLabel</b> member.

-`Flags`

-A ULONG value that contains a bitwise <b>OR</b> of flags.
-This member is reserved for NDIS.

 `Header`

 The type, revision, and size of the <b>NDIS_SWITCH_PORT_PROPERTY_PROFILE</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.